 The Plot & What Could Have Been

-The problem with some modern romances is that authors forget what made the older ones so great.
+A problem with some modern romances is that authors dismiss what made many older ones great.
 The reader got to see the plot progress.
 Claiming the Courtesan lacked tension.
 The drama doesn’t unfold before our eyes, as the story begins in medias res with Kylemore searching for his missing mistress.

-Imagine if instead of already being lovers, the story began with Kylemore meeting Verity.
-She is still a courtesan whom many men desire.
+How more engaging if the book began with Kylemore meeting Verity?
+She would still be a courtesan whom many men desire.
 Over time, Kylemore seduces her away from her protector.
 All the while, Verity would be conflicted.
-Determined to leave her “career”, she would struggle with her feelings for Kylemore.
+Determined to leave her imposed career, she struggles with her feelings for Kylemore.

 We’d see into more Verity & Kylemore’s relationship, perhaps a snarky side character or two, and more about Kylemore’s evil mother.

-Then (just like the book began) Verity would flee from him, Kylemore would track her down and kidnap her, and at that point, we’d get to see how their unusual bond progresses.
+Then–just as the book actually began–Verity would flee from Kylemore, who would track her down and kidnap her.
+At that point, we’d see how their unusual bond progresses.

-Introduced to add some drama are Verity’s concerned brother and Kylemore’s wicked mother.
-Yet that seems clumsily tacked on.
 The final resolution is unsatisfactory.
-We get a hint of a happy ending, but an epilogue was necessary to cement it.
+There is a hint of a happy ending; an epilogue was necessary to cement it.

 My Opinion: The Decline of Historical Romance